How to Start a Small Business 101 — The Ultimate Guide

 The Software as a Service (SaaS) Revolution

-Up until about ten years ago, if you wanted to use all of the technologies listed at the start of this section, you would have needed to take out a second mortgage to cover the bill.
-Investing in retail technology historically involved expensive hardware (including an in-house server), large upfront software costs, and hefty ongoing bills for customer support or repairs when things went wrong.
+Up until about ten years ago, if you were in the process of starting a small business and wanted to use all of the technologies listed at the start of this section, you would have needed to take out a second mortgage to cover the bill.
+Investing in retail technology has historically involved expensive hardware (including an in-house server), large upfront software costs, and hefty ongoing bills for customer support or repairs when things went wrong.
 Innovators were targeting large-scale enterprises like Coca-Cola, not local mom and pops, so the packages and price points were designed to match.

 Luckily, recent times have seen a revolution in small business technology.
 The advent of cloud-based technology has made it possible for a small startup company to build a product and have it used (and paid for) by retailers and restaurateurs all over the world.
-As a result, the number of companies targeting their innovations directly at you and your small business has exploded, leaving you with more choice and at a better price, than ever before.
+As a result, the number of companies targeting their innovations directly at you and your small business has exploded, leaving you with more choice and at a better prices, than ever before.
+For those just starting a small business, this is great!
+Here’s what else you should know.

 These new companies no longer charge crazy upfront fees, moving instead to what’s known as a “SaaS” monthly subscription model, often with a free trial period.
 Therefore, the risk of trying a new product is greatly reduced, as you are required to pay little or nothing upfront.
 Even Microsoft announced in 2015 that they would be moving their flagship product, Microsoft Office, to this pricing model.